w3c/wot-binding-templates/registry-requirements.md

         - Pros: more stable.
 Cons: More overhead and work
         - In the provisional state of an entry, we can ask for no registration to get reviews etc.
       - Luca: We should require this.
 Otherwise, there can be conflicts (our registry shows one scheme and IANA another).
 We first get a binding submission, at that stage no registration is required.
 After a review by the TF, the submitter should trigger a submission process in IANA.
       - Daniel: The merged entries should contain finalized registrations at IANA.
 We can get a first PR for submission without any registration in the first place but that PR will not be merged beforehand.
+      - Ege's Preliminary Consensus Idea: Until a custodian review, no registration is needed.
+A full IANA registration is required for the final and stable version of the binding.
+The submitter SHOULD trigger the registration at IANA.
+If needed, the custodian MAY trigger the IANA registration.
 - Supported TD version (no uniqueness needed):
   - A binding SHOULD correspond to specific TD specification version(s).
     - Reason Behind the Requirement: A binding may not fit newer or older versions of a TD specification (e.g., `readproperty` can become `readprop`, or a new operation can arrive).
 Thus, at the time of writing a binding, it needs to be associated with one or more known TD specification versions.
 - Status: DISCUSS with lifecycle

-### Ownership and Lifecycle
+### Lifecycle

 - Technical submission mechanism.
 How does a binding get submitted?
 Is it a PR, an issue linking to an existing document, or an email?
 See the submission mechanism fields above.
+  - Ege: We work with issues only.
+The information for the entry format is submitted as a list.
+This way, non-W3C members can submit a binding.
+Reviews from the custodian happen on the issue and the submitter is expected to answer until the custodian makes a PR to add the binding to the registry or change its status.
-- Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning) and versioning with respect to
+- Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning)
+  - Ege: We do not allow updates of a registry document content.
+A new version of a binding is a resubmission and optional deprecation of the old one.
+Only new features need new implementations though so it is not a completely new registration.
+  - DISCUSS: Do we allow two versions of a binding to stay in the registry?
+    - Ege: At least per TD version, it should be avoided but I think multiple initial entries should be allowed in case of diverging opinions to collect implementation feedback.
+If there is a drastically new binding of an existing one, two can be allowed to be kept but this should not be encouraged.
+This will causes issues with prefix, URI scheme based detection etc.
 - Deletion and deprecation (see https://github.com/w3c/wot/tree/main/registry-analysis#deletion-and-deprecation-of-registry-entries)
-- Differentiating entry into the registry and update
+  - Ege: No entry is ever deleted.
+Deprecated entries are moved to another table or to the bottom of the table and marked clearly deprecated and colored differently.

-- Initial (provisional, draft) -> Final -> Deprecate
+- Status values: Initial (provisional, draft) -> Final -> Deprecated
   - Merged initial entries trigger a "Call for Implementation"
+- What are the requirements to transition from one to the other value?
+See the next section as well.

+### Ownership

 - If the WoT WG no longer exists, the W3C Team or their delegated entity becomes the custodian.
-  - Reasons Behind the Requirement: It should be possible to maintain the registry without the WoT WG.
+  - Reasons Behind the Requirement: Maintaining the registry without the WoT WG should be possible.

 ### Requirements on the Submitted Document:

-What the binding has to contain in order to go into the table
+What does the binding have to contain to go into the table

 - To be clarified, but the initial list for protocols is at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification> and <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>
 - An initial entry needs to fullfill document-level requirements (to be defined) but does not need to demonstrate implementation experience.